Introduction

 Context

 The University is a major employer and trip generator for its students and visitors.
-The main campus benefits from an urban location with good public transport links.
-There are also good active travel links.
-This is reflected in the 2024 travel survey data which shows an above Scottish average use of public transport and active travel for our staff and students to come to University.
+The main campus benefits from an urban location with good public and active transport links.
+This is reflected in the 2024 travel survey data which shows an above Scottish average use of public transport and active travel for our staff and students to come to the University Main Campus.

-The 2024 survey data has been used as the baseline for this Strategic Travel Plan re-iteration.
+The 2024 survey data has been used as the baseline for this Strategic Travel and Transport Plan re-iteration.

 - The survey results were used to calculate the estimated annual commuting emissions, for staff and students, as 10,022 tCO2e.